Diego's Story: Why I Became an Instructor in Pet First Aid, CPR & Care Certification

 All the way to my dad's house I felt anxious about Diego's condition.
 I was trying to convince myself that I was just over-reacting, but when I got home, my dad took one look at Diego and said "he doesn't look right!"
 I called the vet, but the call went to voice mail.

 I explained that Diego was unresponsive and having trouble breathing.
 She instructed me to give him the antibiotic they sent with me.
 I couldn't believe it!
 I told her there was no way he could swallow a pill...he couldn't even swallow water!

 Then she said she had to talk to the doctor and I should call back in five minutes.
 As absurd as this was, I did exactly what she said.
 When I called again she told me to bring Diego back.
 At this point I was frantic.
 I wasn't able to drive, so my dad drove while I held Diego in my lap.

 Half way back to the vet's, Diego went limp and stopped breathing.
 I was sobbing and praying; my dad was running red lights.
 In desperation, I mistakenly blew into Diego's mouth.
 Once we got back to the vet's, they worked on him for half an hour, but it was too late.
 My sweet Diego, my closest companion and beloved pet, was gone.

 I was distraught.
 That was the worst day of my life.
 I couldn't sleep for weeks.
 I blamed myself because I didn't know what to do to save him.
 I didn't know enough to question his condition before I took him from the vet's.
 I didn't know.
 I didn't know.

 Afterwards, I decided to learn what I could have done to try to save Diego's life.
 I am now a certified Pet Tech instructor.
-My focus is training pet owners in Pet First Aid
+My focus is training pet owners in Pet First Aid and CPR techniques.

 Could this knowledge have saved Diego?